evgenyneu/evgenii.com/app/blog/_posts/2014-03-09-using-forums-to-find-keywords.md

 * Stainless steel splash back
 * Installing new toilet

-Sounds a bit more interesting and human that those keywords that Google suggested, doesn't it?
+Sounds a bit more interesting and human than the keywords Google suggested, doesn't it?

 ## Mission accomplished.
 Now what?